 Vygotsky's theory of cognitive development has some helpful applications for parents looking to use everyday moment to help kids thrive.

-Psychologist Lev Vygotsky’s work from the early 1900s is foundational for much of the research in cognitive development over the past century, and especially to the current study of sociocultural theory.
+Psychologist Lev Vygotsky’s work from the early 1900s is foundational for much of the research in cognitive development over the past century.
 And by understanding Vygotsky’s theory of cognitive development, parents can have positive and constructive interactions with their kids in the course of everyday life.
 That’s particularly true for parents who are wrestling with how to build family trust and help their children process frustration.
 Because Vygotsky’s emphasis on kids learning about the world around them through older and wiser adults turns everyday moments into teaching opportunities.

 The Vygotsky theory understands human growth as a socially mediated process where kids pick up their beliefs, cultural values, and problem-solving strategies through cooperative exchanges with “skilled tutors” such as parents or teachers.
 As kids observe and follow verbal instructions the tutor provides — also known as collaborative dialogue — the child processes the learning and emulates their tutor.

 Vygotsky viewed learning as social in nature and coined the phrase collaborative dialogue to describe the intentional conversations adults have with children.
 These conversations allow kids to verbalize their thoughts and feelings, and share how those thoughts and feelings inform their actions.
 According to Elisabeth Netherton, M.D., a psychiatrist with MindPath Health, collaborative dialogue can be freeing for both parents and kids because it allows them to focus on practice instead of outcomes.